cognitedata/cognite-sdk-js/guides/MIGRATION_GUIDE_2xx_3xx.md

 - `client.events.aggregate(...)` -> `client.events.aggregate.count()`
 - `client.events.uniqueValuesAggregate(...)` -> `client.events.aggregate.uniqueValues(...)`

-## Timestamp-to-Date auto-convertion
+## Timestamp-to-Date auto-conversion

-JS SDK automatically converts response timestamp values to date objects.
-This caused a [bug](https://github.com/cognitedata/cognite-sdk-js/issues/333) in raw API.
-The fix can introduce a breaking change if you use raw API, and possibly in other places.
+The JavaScript SDK automatically converts response timestamp values to date objects.
+This caused a [bug](https://github.com/cognitedata/cognite-sdk-js/issues/333) in the Raw API.
+The fix can introduce a breaking change if you use the Raw API, and possibly in other places.

 ## Helper classes removed

 AssetClass, TimeSeriesClass, TimeSeriesList and AssetList containing some helper methods has been removed.

-Most of these helpers can be easily re-implemented using other sdk api calls.
+Most of these helpers can be easily re-implemented using other SDK calls.

 Some examples: